Tituba

-Tituba was an enslaved Native American (Note: Only after the 19th century was Tituba's origin changed from Native to "Caribbean."
-In all literature up to the 19th century, Tituba is described as an enslaved Native woman.) woman who was one of the first to be accused of witchcraft during the Salem witch trials of 1692–1693.
+Tituba (c.
+1675–1693) was an enslaved Indigenous American (Note: Only after the 19th century was Tituba's origin changed from native to "Caribbean".
+In all literature up to the 19th century, Tituba is described as an enslaved native woman.) woman who was one of the first to be accused of witchcraft during the Salem witch trials of 1692–1693.

 She was enslaved by Samuel Parris, the minister of Salem Village, in the Province of Massachusetts Bay.
 She was pivotal in the trials because she confessed to witchcraft when examined by the authorities, giving credence to the accusations.
 She accused two other women, Sarah Good and Sarah Osborne, of the same crime.
 She was imprisoned for over a year but never tried.
 What happened to her after a grand jury dismissed the case against her in May 1693 is unknown.